Al-Amal (Emirates Mars Mission) [UAE Space Agency]

 The Emirates Mars Mission will focus on the Martian atmosphere and climate.
 It will study how the lower and upper layers of the atmosphere interact with each other.
 It will search for connections between today’s Martian weather and the ancient climate of the Red Planet.

-The craft will charge its batteries using three 600 Watt solar panels.
+The craft will charge its batteries using two 600 Watt solar panels.
 The solar panel arrays will be folded flat against the sides of the probe for launch, and will unfold once the probe is in orbit.

 The spacecraft will communicate with Mission Control by a high-gain antenna with a 1.5 m wide dish.
 The probe will also have low-gain antennas, which are less directional.
 Communication bandwidth will be from 1.6 mbs near earth to 250 kbps at Mars.